croquet/microverse/staging/docs/QuickStart.md

 ### Updates

 Croquet will continuously update this repository with new features and bug fixes.
 Most of the files affected will be under the `lib` and `assets` directory but occasionally some files in the worlds, including `default.js`, will be modified.
 If you edit `default.js` in your clone, fetching upstream updates may cause conflicts.
 Making your world file under a different name and launching it with the URL option `?world=` can avoid conflicts.

-However, the recommended approach is to merge our changes into your version of `default.js`.
+Keep it in mind that occasionally we push a commit that updates the file server or the watch server (those are only external dependencies).
+When an update appears to break them please re-run `npm install` to see if that fixes the issue.

 ## Resources
 ---